pingidentity/terraform-provider-pingdirectory/contributing/development.md

 ## Run an example
 ### Start the PingDirectory server
 Start a PingDirectory server running locally with the provided docker-compose.yaml file.
 Change to the `docker-compose` directory and run `docker compose up`.
 (Alternatively, use the `make starttestcontainer` command from the previous section.)
-The server will take a couple minutes to become ready.
+The server will take a couple of minutes to become ready.
 When you see the following output in the terminal, the server is ready to process requests:
 ```
 docker-compose-pingdirectory-1  | Replication will not be configured.
 docker-compose-pingdirectory-1  | Setting Server to Available